tahwoi/Buffy-the-Vampire-Slayer-Data-Analytics-Project/README.md

 - **writers_episodes:** Acting as a bridge to link episodes with their respective writers.
 - **ratings:** Holding rating information from IMDb (ratings and vote counts) and Wikipedia (U.S. viewer numbers).

-This structured database allows for complex queries and a nuanced understanding of the data.

 ## Methodology

 1. Data Collection: Gathered U.S. viewer ratings from Wikipedia and IMDB scores for all episodes.